superbad64/OpenFighter/Unhinged/README.md

 This compact build offers a clamshell design for easy access to the internals.

+> [!IMPORTANT]
+> This build will probably be either deleted or remade from scratch to address some of the building issues.

+## The Stats

+Printability: 5/5 (none of the pieces are hard to print, but...)
+Buildability: 2/5 (...there are lots of problems to actually put the lid together) Extra hardware: 2/5 (the door ball catch is *really* specific)

 ## Parts list

 Must be exactly matched: